tsjondin/module-js/README.md

       - bon

 The main module will not run its definition until the baz and bon modules have been resolved and included.
+In this case the module definitions woudl run in the following order:

+baz -> bon -> bar -> foo -> main

 ###API